KerollosWanis/ventilation_strategies_causal_inference/README.md

 >

 # Organization
-- `main_analysis_MICU_only.R` — R file which reproduces the main analyses by running the code contained in `src`.
+- `main_analysis.R` — R file which reproduces the main analyses by running the code contained in `src`.
 - `data_cleaning.R` — R file which prepares the data for analysis.
-- `process_results_MICU_only.R` — R file which reproduces the graphs displayed in the manuscript.
+- `process_results.R` — R file which reproduces the graphs displayed in the manuscript.
 - `src`  — Scripts to reproduce the main analyses in the manuscript.
 - `data`  — Data should be inserted in this folder.
 The Medical Information Mart for Intensive Care (MIMIC)-IV database can be accessed by application at https://physionet.org/content/mimiciv/2.0/.
+PhysioNet credentialed users can contact knwanis@gmail.com for access to a version of the MIMIC-IV database in person-hour format that can be used to replicate the analysis in this paper.

 # Correspondence
 If you have any questions, comments, or discover an error, please contact Kerollos Wanis at knwanis@gmail.com.